jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 	If it looks like a heading, mark it up as a heading.
 If it is a list, mark it up as a list.
 If different blocks of content are visually related or distinct, reflect this in the HTML.

-* **Are tables used properly for tabular data, and not for layout purposes?**
+*   **Tables are used to display data, and not for laying out content.**

-	Don’t use layout tables.
-Data tables need column and row headers as appropriate.
+    Use tables for displaying data, rather than for layout purposes.
+The table’s content should be tabular data (ie, has clear relationships with row and column headings).
+Don't use tables as a way to layout content.

+*   **Data table columns and rows have defined headers.**

+    Use column and row header cells, eg `<th>` as appropriate to indicate table structure.

 * **Heading levels reflect content hierarchy.**

 	Check headings denote the correct hierarchical structure e.g. an `<h3>` under an `<h2>` is a subsection, while an `<h3>` under another `<h3>` is a new section at the same level.